Ben: Well, you never know.

 These films provide example of:

-- Accent Interest: Ben notices Abigail's touch of a Saxony German accent, but initially mistakes it for Pennsylvania Dutch.Abigail: I am an American, I just wasn't born here.
+- Accent Interest: Ben notices Abigail's distinct Saxony German accent, but initially mistakes it for Pennsylvania Dutch.Abigail: I am an American, I just wasn't born here.

 - Always Save the Girl: Subverted.
 When the wooden stairs in the mineshaft begin to fall apart, Ben has the choice to save the Declaration of Independence or Abigail from falling to their doom.
 It seems he's chosen the Declaration over Abigail, but he actually Takes a Third Option.

 - Ancient Conspiracy: The questionable existence of the "national treasure" which has been in the possession of numerous historical rulers and individuals over the years including the Founding Fathers.
 Oh and the Knights Templar actually smuggled this treasure to America where they rebranded themselves as the Freemasons.